Skip to main content

 Overview

-Whether you're just starting out or are an advanced builder in Tines, transforming your data throughout your story is vital to success.
-In this article, we cover some common methods using simple scenarios on re-structuring event data within your stories to fit your needs.
+Whether you're just starting out or are an advanced builder in Tines, transforming your data throughout a story is vital to success.
+In this article, we cover some common methods using simple scenarios for restructuring event data within your stories to fit your needs.

 Tines references